Bollywood reenacts India's 1983 cricket triumph - ExBulletin

 Bollywood reenacts India’s 1983 cricket triumph

-Vehicles drive past billboards for the Bollywood film “83”, based on India’s first Cricket World Cup victory in 1983, in Mumbai on December 24, 2021. – AFP Photo

-The Bollywood tale of the 1983 World Cup hits theaters on Friday, recalling a stunning underdog victory that helped make India the cricket mad nation it is today.
+The Bollywoods tale of the 1983 World Cup hit theaters yesterday, recalling a stunning underdog victory that helped make India the cricket mad nation it is today.

-Captain by Kapil Dev, now considered one of the best cricketers of all time, India started the tournament in England as a rank underdog, but ended up triumphing over the West Indies in the final in a noisy Lord’s.
+Captain by Kapil Dev, considered one of the best cricketers of all time, India started the tournament in England as a rank underdog, but ended up triumphing over the conquering West Indies in the final on a pitch Lords Cricket Ground.

-The victory “was the turning point in how we saw ourselves as a cricket nation, and … this incredible victory fed the veins of a country which until then had considered itself a runner on and on. off the cricket ground, “the Indian Express told the daily before the release of ’83’.
+The victory was the turning point in how we viewed ourselves as a cricket nation, and … this incredible victory fed the veins of a country that until then had viewed itself as a runner on and off the cricket ground, the Indian Express. the daily said before the release of 83.

-The first sign that India was serious came in the group stage of the tournament when Dev failed to eliminate 175 – India having been on the ropes 17-5 – against Zimbabwe.
+The first sign India was serious was in the group stage of the tournament when Dev fell short of 175 with India being on the ropes 17-5 against Zimbabwe.

-An easy semi-final victory over a whimsical England side – featuring greats like Ian Botham, David Gower and Bob Willis – then staged the grand final against defending champions West Indies.
+An easy semi-final victory over a dream England side with greats like Ian Botham, David Gower and Bob Willis then set up the grand final against the defending champions West Indies.

-But India sailed to victory, causing uproar in the Lord’s stands and at home.
+Yet India sailed to victory, causing a pandemonium in the Lords’ stands and at home.

-Dev is played in ’83’ by Ranveer Singh, the Bollywood superstar honed his own cricket skills four hours a day for six months to play the role.

-In an interview with AFP, Dev said India has been helped by being neglected.
+Balwinder Sandhu, who scored an important unrestricted 11 as the last man and then knocked down Gordon Greenidge for one remembers being punched in the helmet by a Marshall bouncer.

+It made me more determined … I didn’t flinch, said Sandhu, who helped advise actors and director Kabir Khan.

 Veteran journalist Ayaz Memon, who covered the tournament, said cricket was already popular and India won a series of tests in England in 1971 for the first time.